MuckRock/muckrock/README.md

 MuckRock is a non-profit collaborative news site that gives you the tools to keep our government transparent and accountable.

 ## Prerequisites
 MuckRock depends on Squarelet for user authentication.
-As the services need to communivate directly, the development environment for MuckRock depends on the development environment for Squarelet - the MuckRock docker containers will join Squarelet's docker network.
+As the services need to communicate directly, the development environment for MuckRock depends on the development environment for Squarelet - the MuckRock docker containers will join Squarelet's docker network.
 [Please install Squarelet and set up its development environment first][squarelet].

 ## Install